-Description of the Hypothesized Mode of Action Hypothesized mode of action
+Description of the Hypothesized Mode of Action

-The mode of action for the carcinogenic effects of HCE in the kidney is unknown.
-Specifically, the key events leading to development of kidney tumors in male rats exposed to HCE have not been fully characterized.
-Some of the experimental data suggest that development of kidney tumors in male rats following exposure to HCE may involve an $\alpha{2u}$ -globulin-mediated mode of action.
+Hypothesized mode of action.
 Generally, kidney tumors observed in cancer bioassays are assumed to be relevant for assessment of human carcinogenic potential.
-However, a number of chemicals have been shown to induce accumulation of $\alpha{2u}$ -globulin in hyaline droplets in male rat kidney.
-The $\alpha{2u}$ -globulin accumulation in hyaline droplets initiates a sequence of events that leads to renal nephropathy and, eventually, to renal tubular tumor formation.
-The phenomenon is unique to the male rats since female rats and other laboratory mammals administered the same chemicals do not accumulate $\alpha{2u}$ -globulin in the kidney and do not develop renal tubule tumors (U.S. EPA, 1991b).
+However, male ratspecific kidney tumors that are caused by the accumulation of $\alpha{2u}$ -globulin are not generally considered relevant to humans.
+Accumulation of $\alpha{2u}$ -globulin in hyaline droplets initiates a sequence of events that leads to renal nephropathy and, eventually, renal tubular tumor formation.
+The phenomenon is unique to the male rat since female rats and other laboratory mammals administered the same chemicals do not accumulate $\alpha{2u}$ -globulin in the kidney and do not subsequently develop renal tubule tumors (Doi et al., 2007; IARC, 1999; U.S. EPA, 1991c).

-The lack of $\alpha{2u}$ -globulin immunohistochemical data for HCE-induced nephrotoxicity and carcinogenicity supports the conclusion that there is insufficient evidence to establish the role of $\alpha{2u}$ -globulin in HCE-induced kidney tumors.
-Furthermore, reported renal toxicity in female rats and male and female mice exposed to HCE suggest a mode of action other than $\alpha{2u}$ -globulin nephropathy.
-In the absence of minimum information demonstrating the involvement of $\alpha{2u}$ -globulin processes, male rat renal toxicity/tumors is considered relevant for risk assessment purposes.
+Some experimental data suggest that development of kidney tumors in male rats following exposure to HCE may involve an $\alpha{2u}$ -globulin-mediated mode of action.
+However, an analysis of the data as outlined below indicates that there is insufficient evidence to establish the role of $\alpha{2u}$ -globulin in HCE-induced kidney tumors.
+Specifically, the key events leading to development of kidney tumors in male rats exposed to HCE have not been adequately characterized.
+For example, no immunohistochemical data are available that demonstrate the presence of $\alpha{2u}$ -globulin in hyaline droplets.
+Furthermore, reported renal toxicity in female rats and male and female mice exposed to HCE suggests a mode of action other than $\alpha{2u}$ -globulin-associated nephropathy.
+In the absence of sufficient information demonstrating the involvement of $\alpha{2u}$ -globulin processes, male rat renal toxicity/tumors are considered relevant for risk assessment purposes.